-LifeBlock is the Blockchain platform design, constructed and deployed by LifeWatch ERIC to provide "anti-tampering" provenance, and traceability e-Services by also guaranteeing the availability of FAIR (Findable-Accessible-Interoperable-Reusable) compliant resources: data and software, but also publications and media.

-LifeBlock stores, manages and gives access to a variety of data and ecosystem applications addressed to all types of organizations and communities of practice.
+LifeBlock is the Blockchain platform design, constructed and deployed by LifeWatch ERIC to provide "anti-tampering" provenance, and traceability e-Services by also guaranteeing the availability of FAIR compliant resources: data and software, but also publications and media.
+LifeBlock stores, manages and gives access to a variety of data and ecosystem applications addressed to all types of organisations and communities of practice.
 It is a network which can scale autonomously and independently without the need of any central control body, due to the characteristics of distributed databases of Blockchain architectures.
-In fact, each new organization that joins the environment will store its data and make it available to the community, while it will store other data from other organizations using the distributed characteristics of Blockchain.
-Additionally, a token management mechanism has been implemented based on Smart Contracts applications, so that the associated tools for aggregation/access/data management are in the public domain and can be used by any organization for both data availability and navigation or download.
-As an interesting application, it is worth to mention the application of the LifeBlock tokenization mechanism for the socio-economics valorization of Ecosystem Services.
-LifeBlock is an essential part of Tesseract VRE, the Virtual Research Environment platform developed by LifeWatch ERIC in tightly collaboration with the rest of ENVRI FAIR cluster Communities-of-Practice Members.
+Additionally, a token management mechanism has been implemented based on Smart Contracts applications. that the associated tools so for aggregation/access/data management are in the public domain.

-Case Study 22 Clinical research Initiative for Global Health

-CRIGH Clinical Research Initiative for Global Health https://crigh.org/: ECRIN supports multinational clinical trials in Europe where a favourable ecosystem enables cooperation (partial regulatory and ethical harmonisation, availability of funding for multinational trials etc).
+CASE STUDY 22 Clinical Research Initiative for Global Health CRIGH Clinical Research Initiative for Global Health: ECRIN supports multinational clinical trials in Europe where a favourable ecosystem enables cooperation (partial regulatory and ethical harmonisation, availability of funding for multinational trials etc.).
 However, there is a real need for global cooperation, in particular for trials on rare diseases, or during health outbreaks as illustrated by the COVID crisis.
-ECRIN therefore contributed to the launch in 2017 of the CRIGH including more than 40 global partners with the objective of developing common tools, practice and training and to facilitate global cooperation
+ECRIN therefore contributed to the launch in 2017 of the CRIGH including more than 40 global partners with the objective of developing common tools, practice and training and to facilitate global health cooperation.